Phoeniconotius: History

 The fossils of Phoeniconotius have been discovered in the Lake Eyre basin of Australia, specifically a layer of mudstone belonging to the Etadunna Formation on the western shore of Lake Palankarinna.
 The type material consists of three bones, the distal end of the left tarsometatarsus and two phalanges.
 The material was collected from the surface and were discovered in association with one another, however not articulated.
-One phalax, which is thought to represent the third toe, matches well with the corresponding area on the tarsometatarsus while the second known toe bone, likely representing the fourth toe, is thought to stem from the animal's right side.
+One phalanx, which is thought to represent the third toe, matches well with the corresponding area on the tarsometatarsus while the second known toe bone, likely representing the fourth toe, is thought to stem from the animal's right side.
 All the material is equally mineralized and shows the same coloration.

 Description

 The Phoeniconotius material generally resembles that of modern flamingos.
 Where the third trochlea connects with the third toe, the bone is truncated rather than elongated as in modern species and the second trochlea has a broad, rounded concavity bodering the articular surface.
 Like in extant taxa, the second trochlea is elevated and deflects towards the plantar surface.
 The third trochlea is also more robust and wider than in extant flamingos and is more similar to the massiveness observed in the Palaelodidae, the sister family to the Phoenicopteridae.
 However, despite this similarity in robustness, Miller rejects a closer relationship between the two.
 Much like Phoenicopterus novaehollandiae, there is a clear scar for the attachment of the first metatarsal.
 This clearly separates Phoeniconotius from today's flamingos, in which the hallux is either reduced past the point of leaving visible attachment points on the tarsometatarsus or missing entirely.
 The third phalanx of Phoeniconotius, which would form the base of the second toe, is short and robust.
 Both in breadth and depth the foot of Phoeniconotius exceeds that of the largest male greater flamingo sampled by the paper.
-This could suggest that Phoeniconotius was a rather large member of its family, however due to the absent of the shaft of the tarsometatarsus nothing precise can be said about its limb proportions.
+This could suggest that Phoeniconotius was a rather large member of its family, however due to the absence of the shaft of the tarsometatarsus nothing precise can be said about its limb proportions.